GRASS FODDER BY HYDROPONICS

 IN 8 DAYS.

-Grass fodder is used as an animal feed and can be produced in great numbers within 8 days from seed to grass for all livestock & even quicker with Co2 added.
-Various varieties of grass fodder include, but are not limited to, barley, oat grass, lucerne grass, rye grass or whatever grass one wishes to grow in ones country.
+Grass fodder is used as an animal feed and can be produced in great numbers within 8 days from seed to grass for all livestock.
+Various varieties of grass fodder include, but are not limited to, barley, oat grass, lucerne grass, to rye grass or whatever grass one wishes to grow in ones country.
 Growing grass fodder hydroponically is now becoming popular in drought prone areas but growing hydroponic grass fodder can require a large investment in a commercial hydroponic greenhouse.
-In places like NZ & Australia the cost to setup are too high and where the buyer is at the mercy of expensive materials, goods and services costs, franchises or grain that can climb within 1 year.
-This makes grass growing not very feasible.
-For commercial setups we import all our materials from overseas, we make our own plastic tanks and we are offering you the farmer an alternative in countries reknown for drought conditions.
-Australia & USA have been making this grass fodder for quite a number of years now and the USA sell systems on the back of trucks or in shipping containers & in India they use large glassed front coke fridges to sprout so theres many ways one can start the seed raising if they want to without buying expensive system setups.
-We like to help the small hobby farmer in arid countries but we specialize in large commercial grass fodder production ona big scale mainly in the middle east.
+We like to help the small hobby farmer in arid countries but we specialize in large commercial grass fodder production

 The installation of the building and complete system complete and all systems go this is what one can now save.
 The system itself only needs one person to run it so the cost to maintain labour is minimal.
 If one has an adequate water supply then you have no worries with water your main source.
 Closer to agents and where you live is an added plus as your delivery costs are reduced.
-Alternate power sources again drop the cost but whatever you think regarding the costs etc you make it up on the fact you have feed all year round-- your stock are healthy and easy to care for and you do not have the problems faced with grazing animals on arid country.
-No worries with pests, disease, mother nature & droughts but read on.
+Alternate power sources again drop the cost.
+The livestock are much quieter and easy to deal with and you have the added value of having grass high in protein at your disposal.
+Calves can be weaned directly onto this feed which is added value.

-[ Construction ] [ Seeds & Trays ] [ Fungus & Important points ]
+[ Beginnings ] [ Construction ] [ Seeds & Trays ] [ Fungus ]